franciscoengenheiro/desktop-checkers-app/README.md

 This application serves as a game interface where users are invited to play the classic [Checkers](https://www.britannica.com/topic/checkers) board game in an online environment against other players.

-The game is using the [Desktop Compose](https://www.jetbrains.com/lp/compose-desktop/) UI framework and the data is stored in the [Mongo Database](https://www.mongodb.com/).
+The game is using the [Desktop Compose](https://www.jetbrains.com/lp/compose-desktop/) UI framework, and the data is stored in the [Mongo Database](https://www.mongodb.com/).

 The whole project was a key evaluation point of the Software Development Techniques (TDS) course in the [CSE](https://www.isel.pt/en/curso/bsc-degree/computer-science-and-computer-engineering) undergraduate program of [ISEL](https://www.isel.pt/en).